Cheri L. Canon: Research

-Canon’s research interest includes diseases of the esophagus and imaging of the postoperative patient.
-Additional topics include resident education, diversity and inclusion, and leadership development.
-In addition to her peer-reviewed publications, her other editorial experience includes one book contribution, multiple book chapters, and four leadership webinars with the American College of Radiology leadership institute.
+Canon’s research interests include diseases of the esophagus and imaging of postoperative patients.
+Additional areas of interest include resident education, diversity and inclusion, and leadership development.
+In addition to her peer-reviewed publications, her editorial experience includes one book contribution, multiple book chapters, and four leadership webinars with the American College of Radiology Leadership Institute.
 Furthermore, Canon has served as an editorial reviewer for multiple peer-reviewed journals, including the American Journal of Roentgenology, World Journal of Gastrointestinal Endoscopy, and Journal of the American College of Radiology.
 In addition to her multiple publications, she has also given over 170 presentations at different events.